A new rodent study has investigated the effects of early life exercise on gene expression, inflammation, and metabolism in adulthood.

 As Prof. Firth explains, “Bone metabolism strongly influences energy metabolism in the body, and metabolism – what you do with energy from diet – is the central crux of why some children and adults become obese.”

-Some studies referenced by the authors have shown that a high-fat diet reduces the ability of bone marrow stromal stem cells to differentiate into cells that form new bone, or osteoblasts, in female mice.
+Some studies referenced by the authors have shown that a high-fat diet reduces the ability of

 Other studies have shown that mechanical stimuli, such as those induced by physical activity, promote osteogenesis – but none of those looked at the combined effects of high-fat diet and exercise.